How to start a concept store

 Plan the space.

-For many store owners, designing the floor plan of a pop up space is the most fun part.
-This is an opportunity to get creative: will you curate according to your brand, the products you sell or aesthetics?
+For many shopkeepers, designing the floor plan of a pop up space is the most fun part.
+This is an opportunity to get creative: will you curate according to your brand, the products you sell or aesthetic?
 For The Naked Shops, it’s based on an editorial theme: “We tell stories in our stores, with a different theme every couple of months,” Justin told us, “Our last theme was ‘A Day Well Spent’, featuring a spa and lots of wellness brands.”
 When planning your brick and mortar store, it’s easy to get carried away, but make sure you involve your brands and communicate your plans for the layout — this will reduce the risk of any future confusion.
 Also, consider updating the layout of your pop up space every once in a while to keep your temporary retail space exciting.
 “We move the shop around frequently,” said Paul, “so that people can discover something new every time they visit.”

 Put on an event series.

 With a focused and clear concept, it’s likely that you appeal to a very specific audience.
 Putting on events in your pop up space will bring this community together.
 Earl of East spotted this opportunity early on in their journey, and now host candle-making workshops, as well as residencies with local artists.
 “Over time, the brick and mortar stores are becoming community spaces,” Paul notes, “Our evening classes are also a way of bringing people in who might not have discovered the store.”
 For Justin, events are a way to promote and elevate the brands he works with: “It’s another way for them to activate in real life.
 They can have PR launches, events, and product demonstrations.
 It just gives the customer another reason to come back.”

 If you need more guidance on how to launch your first concept store, or even suggestions for brands to approach for a pop up space, our concierge team is here to help.
 Give us a call or create an account so we can find out how we can help you bring your idea to life.